Hyatt History, Family Crest & Coats of Arms

 - Bertha E. Hyatt, aged 15, who settled in America, in 1892

 - Chas.
-M. Hyatt, who emigrated to the United States, in 1892
+M. Hyatt, who immigrated to the United States, in 1892

-- A. Hyatt, aged 28, who emigrated to the United States from Southampton, in 1897
+- A. Hyatt, aged 28, who immigrated to the United States from Southampton, in 1897

-Hyatt Settlers in the United States in the 20th Century
+Hyatt Settlers in United States in the 20th Century

 - Annie Hyatt, who landed in America, in 1906